gridsome/gridsome.org/blog/2019-09-06-gridsome-07/index.md

 - [Shareable Network URL](#shareable-network-url): Perfect for mobile live preview with hot-reloading.
 -  4000+ [GitHub Stars 🌟](https://github.com/gridsome/gridsome).

 ## Vue Remark plugin

 With Gridsome 0.7 follows a new plugin called [@gridsome/vue-remark](/plugins/@gridsome/vue-remark).
 It let you add Vue Components to Markdown files.
 This is perfect for Documentation, Design Systems, or portfolio websites.
-It's an Vue alternative to [MDX](https://mdxjs.com/) that is very popular for React.
+It's a Vue alternative to [MDX](https://mdxjs.com/) that is very popular for React.

 Here is an quick overview of how it works:

 Install plugin and add configs:

 ```js
 module.exports = {